R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

   - Revocation level: 0
 ```
 This output is the [remote attestation](enclaves.md#remote-attestation), an object which proves certain information
 about the enclave.
-The private key corresponding to the "Session encryption key" (printed above) is only available
+The private key corresponding to the ```Session encryption key``` is only available
 inside the enclave.
-The client will use the "Session encryption key" to encrypt data to send to the enclave.
+The client will use the ```Session encryption key``` to encrypt data to send to the enclave.

 After the server starts up, it will be ready to communicate with the client on http://localhost:8080.